Menu

 Agreements

 Negotiating an agreement when there has been abuse can be difficult.
-A person who has suffered abuse may find it very difficult to be in the same room with the abuser and they may not have equal bargaining power.
+A person who has suffered abuse may find it very difficult to be in the same room with the abuser.
+They may also not have equal bargaining power.
 Abusers often have considerable power and control over their victims.
 It can be very hard for fair negotiation to take place.

-There are however options for negotiation where the parties do not have to be in the same room and other supports for victims of abuse that can make negotiation of an agreement possible.
-When there has been abuse it is very important that victims not sign anything without getting legal advice from their own lawyer and support they need throughout the process.
+However, there are options for negotiation where the parties do not have to be in the same room.
+Your lawyer can negotiate for you.
+There are also other supports for victims of abuse that can make negotiation of an agreement possible.
+When there has been abuse, it is very important that victims not sign anything without getting legal advice from their own lawyer.
+Make sure you have the support you need throughout the process.

 Spousal Support

-Although spousal misconduct itself is not a factor to be considered when deciding whether to order spousal support or the amount, it will be relevant if it has affected the abused spouse’s ability to, for example, earn an income.
-This is outlined in the Supreme Court of Canada case, Leskun v.
-Leskun, as follows...
+Spousal misconduct itself is not a factor to be considered when deciding whether to order spousal support or the amount.
+It will be relevant, however, if it has affected the abused spouse’s ability to, for example, earn an income.
+The Supreme Court of Canada outlined that there is a difference between the misconduct itself and the consequences of the misconduct.
+Abuse could, for example, trigger depression which prevents the victim from finding a job.
+This can play a role in deciding spousal support amounts.

 Parenting

 Violence between parents, even though it is not directed at the children, impacts the children.
 People who are violent towards the other parent may be more likely to harm their child.
 Babies are at risk for being dropped or accidentally injured during violent episodes.
-A violent parent may use the child to intimidate or control the other parent and may even in some serious cases abduct or harm the child.
+A violent parent may use the child to intimidate or control the other parent.
+In serious cases, they may even abduct or harm the child.
 A parent who experiences family violence may suffer from low self-esteem and depression.

 The law recognizes the impacts of family violence.
-If there is family violence it must be considered whenever a parenting order is being made.
+If there is family violence, it must be considered whenever a parenting order is being made.
 Courts must consider any civil or criminal proceeding, order, condition or measure that is relevant to the safety, security and well-being of the child.
-See Best Interests of the Child for detailed information about the factors the court will consider when deciding on the best interests of a child and the specific factors that must be considered when there is family violence.
+See Best Interests of the Child for more information on the factors that are considered.

 Possession of the Family Home